-White, a Democrat, was the representative for Kentucky's 10th congressional district from 1901 to 1903.
+White was the representative for Kentucky’s 10th congressional district and was a Democrat.
+He served from 1901 to 1903.

 From Dec 1901 to Mar 1903, White missed 93 of 183 roll call votes, which is 50.8%.
 This is much worse than the median of 31.7% among the lifetime records of representatives serving in Mar 1903.
 The chart below reports missed votes over time.

 |Dec 1902-Mar 1903||114||48||42.1%||68th|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.